Saikat5943/mern-booking-app/mern-booking-app-main/README.md

     - In VS Code install the [Playwright extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright)
     - Navigate to the `e2e-tests` directory.
     - Install dependencies: `npm install`.
-    - Start the frontend and backend server using the steps above
+    - Start the frontend and backend server using the steps above.
     - [Using the Playwright extension to run the tests](https://playwright.dev/docs/getting-started-vscode#running-tests)

 ## Deployment